-Freshmen and first-year students must successfully complete LS 179 within their first two semesters at UNC Asheville.
-Students who fail to successfully complete the course in their first semester will be limited to 14 or fewer credit hours, which must include LS 179, in their second semester.
-Students who do not successfully complete LS 179 in their first two semesters of enrollment will not be allowed to continue in a full time status at the University until this requirement has been satisfied.
-If LS 179 is not satisfied in the first two semesters of enrollment, the student will be allowed to register only for LS 179 until the requirement is successfully completed.
-All other courses for which the student has registered will be administratively dropped.
+Freshmen and first-year students must successfully complete LA 178 within their first two semesters at UNC Asheville.
+Students who fail to successfully complete the course in their first semester will be limited to 14 or fewer credit hours, which must include LA 178, in their second semester.
+Students who do not successfully complete LA 178 in their first two semesters of enrollment will not be allowed to continue in a full time status at the University until this requirement has been satisfied.
 Less than full-time status may impact the student's eligibility for financial aid, housing, veteran's benefits, intercollegiate athletics, and progress toward graduation.

-Students may receive credit for only one section of LS 179/379.
-If a student does not receive a grade of C or better in LS 179 or 379, he or she may replace that grade with a grade earned by taking another section at the same level, regardless of prefix.
+Students may receive credit for only one section of LA 178 or 378.
+The First-Year Colloquium cannot count for any other LAC or departmental curriculum requirements.
+If a student does not receive a grade of C or better in LA 178 or 378 and wishes to replace that grade, they may do so by completing another LA 178 or 378 course, of equal credit and level, regardless of prefix.

-Liberal Studies Senior Colloquium (4 semester hours)
+Academic Writing and Critical Inquiry (4 semester hours)